 Much of the work that goes into the restoration efforts of the Ausable River Association (AsRA) involves assessing the root causes of changes in a given section of the river.
 The goal is to create a balanced, self-sustaining system that is resilient, even during large floods, and provides habitat for native species, especially native brook trout.
 But because humans share the watershed with the river, other goals – protecting infrastructure and public safety – are also essential.
-Since 2010, AsRA has led several in-stream restoration projects in partnership with the U.S. Fish and Wildlife Service (FWS) and the Adirondack Chapter of Trout Unlimited.
+Since 2010, AsRA has led several in-stream restoration projects in partnership with the U.S. Fish and Wildlife Service (FWS) and the Adirondack Chapter of Trout Unlimited with support from private donors and from NYS Department of State under Title 11 of the Environmental Protection Fund.
 These partners came together again to study the Dream Mile and to identify solutions that would set it on a path to resilience.

 Project planning, geomorphic surveys, design, and permitting took place in 2016 and 2017.
 Phase one of construction was completed in August of 2017 and focused on the upstream half of the project.
 The skilled construction team began by removing a cobble bar in the center of the channel that split flows and forced water against the banks.
 That rock and sediment was used, along with local trees with intact roots and large boulders, to build a 400-foot long earthen bench, known as a toe wood structure since it creates a new, submerged, toe of the bank.
 The 30-foot deep bench sits just above normal low flows.
 It is constructed of 60 to 80-foot trees, 18 to 24 inches wide, laid horizontally, angled slightly downward toward the water with 10-15 feet between each root crown.
 Natural materials are layered and anchored on top of the trees so that, in a year's time, the bench will be indistinguishable from other healthy banks on the Dream Mile.
 The bench narrows the channel and plays a vital role as water rises.
 In a bankfull or high spring flood, water will move up onto the bench, slowing its velocity and providing protection for the road.
 The toe wood is resilient, easily withstanding high flows and ice, providing habitat, absorbing stream energy, slowing flood water, and angling it back into the channel.